linkln33/jobmate2/src/app/api/README.md

 # API Routes Directory

 This directory contains all the API routes for the JobMate application using Next.js App Router.
+These routes follow the Next.js App Router convention with route handlers in `route.ts` files and dynamic routes using folder names with square brackets (e.g., `[id]`).

-## Directory Structure
+## API Structure Overview

 - `/applications`: Job application management endpoints
 - `/assistant`: AI assistant interaction endpoints